-This weekend there is the final chance to enjoy Wood Street based sculptor John Brown’s autumn exhibition housed in one of Barnet’s oldest and most fascinating properties.
+Each year Wood Street-based sculptor John Brown opens his home gallery in one of Barnet’s oldest and most fascinating properties.

 As you enter, you are shown through to the atmospheric cellar gallery where several small pieces are displayed before emerging into the garden to see larger works.
 Located next door to Barnet Museum the Bow House dates from the 17th century.
 It has had a number of uses over the years including being a shop, as the large bow window overlooking the street suggests.

 It is an ideal setting for exhibiting the work, emphasising the timeless quality of these modern pieces created from stone and metal with great economy.
 The distinctive evocatively titled pieces combine a powerful solidity with grace and movement, conveying warmth and affection.
 There is something soothing and tactile about them and it’s not surprising to learn that several of his commissions have been for hospitals.